 Roads along the border crossings between Ethiopia and Kenya and Sudan are also reliable but they can be somehow challenging.
 From northern Kenya, board a private car in Moyale and enter Ethiopia.
 The road from Moyale is poorly maintained and there is a high risk of robbery, so make sure you have enough and string security as you travel.
 If you are coming from Sudan, board a car in Metema Village in Sudan to cross over to Ethiopia.

 There is a wide range of accommodation facilities in Ethiopia.
-The hotels range from the basically equipped hotel rooms to the luxury types of hotel rooms that have television, internet connection, and room services.
-Other alternatives of accommodation facilities are resorts and camping sites.
+The hotels range from the equipped hotel rooms to the luxury types of hotel rooms that have television, internet connection, and room services.
+Other alternatives to accommodation facilities are resorts and camping sites.

 Dining in Ethiopia can be the best gift to experience while touring the country.
 Ethiopian dishes are of a wide variety.
 The local Injera bread, spicy traditional stews, butter-beef dish known as Tibs, and many other meaty dishes characterize them.
 However, western cuisines are also offered in the country’s restaurants, bars, and hotels.
 One aspect to note is that Ethiopians hate eating using the left hand, so avoid using your left hand when dining in the public, and maybe use it in your private room.